Giants vs. Cubs Player Props Betting Odds

-Nico Hoerner and LaMonte Wade Jr are among the players with prop bets on the table when the Chicago Cubs and the San Francisco Giants meet at Oracle Park on Friday (at 10:15 PM ET).
+Player prop bet options for LaMonte Wade Jr, Nico Hoerner and others are listed when the San Francisco Giants host the Chicago Cubs at Oracle Park on Saturday (at 7:35 PM ET).

 Giants vs. Cubs Game Info